chefgs/equinix_demos/workflow_docs/equinix_delete_workflow_doc.md

 [![Equinix-Metal-Actions-Demo](https://github.com/chefgs/equinix_demos/actions/workflows/equinix_workflow.yml/badge.svg?branch=main)](https://github.com/chefgs/equinix_demos/actions/workflows/equinix_workflow.yml)

 ## Objective of this Workflow
-The provided code is a GitHub Actions workflow named 'Equinix-Metal-Delete-Action'.
+This is a GitHub Actions workflow named 'Equinix-Metal-Delete-Action'.
 This workflow is designed to delete resources in a specified project on Equinix Metal.
 The workflow is manually triggered using the workflow_dispatch event.

 ## Workflow Pre-requisites
 - We need to get the project `PROJECT_ID` from Equinix Project settings and we will be using it in the project for authentication purposes.